-In operating or holding out services under this Agreement, the designated airlines of a Party may enter into cooperative marketing arrangements, such as blockedspace agreements or code-sharing arrangements with:
+In operating or holding out services under this Agreement, any airline of a Contracting Party may enter into cooperative marketing arrangements, such as blocked-space agreements, code-sharing arrangements with:

-- a) any airline or airlines of the Parties; and - b) any airline or airlines of a third country and - c) any surface (land or maritime) transport provider
+- a) any airline or airlines of the Contracting Parties; - b) any airline or airlines of a third state; and - c) any surface (land or maritime) transport provider;

-Provided that (i) the operating carrier holds the appropriate traffic rights and (ii) the marketing carriers hold the appropriate underlying route rights and (iii) the arrangements meet the requirements relating to safety and competition normally applied to such arrangements.
-In respect of passenger transport sold involving code shares, the purchaser shall be informed at the point of sale, or in any case before boarding, which transport providers will operate each sector of the service.
+provided that (i) the operating airline holds the appropriate traffic rights and (ii) the marketing airlines hold the appropriate underlying route rights and (iii) the arrangements meet the requirements relating to safety and competition normally applied to such arrangements.
+In respect of passenger transport sold involving codeshares, the purchaser shall be informed at the point of sale, or in any case before boarding, which transport providers will operate each sector of the service.